clairefuzzyelephant/clarity-eats/src/blog/koreaDay1.md

     />
 </div>

-After lunch everyone was tired (except for me, apparently) and napped in the hotel as I anxiously sat around waiting before I gave up and just went out by myself.
-I discovered that a Kyobo Bookstore was right across from our hotel and wandered around for a bit, absorbing the vibes.
-It was pretty massive (2 floors) and had an assortment of mini shops inside selling home goods and stationery and jewelry, as well as an entire record store that sold shelves and shelves of kpop albums.
+After lunch everyone was tired (except for me, apparently) and napped in the hotel as my ADHD self anxiously fidgeted around before I simply gave up and headed out myself.
+I discovered that a Kyobo Bookstore was right across from our hotel and wandered in there for a bit, absorbing the vibes.
+It was pretty massive (2 floors) and had an assortment of mini shops inside selling home goods and stationery and jewelry, as well as a HOTTRACKS that sold shelves and shelves of kpop albums and records and classical CDs.

 <div>
     <img src="../images/IMG_2799.jpg"